Outdated front yard trends – 10 looks we are saying goodbye to and inspiring ways to replace them in 2025

 Bryan is the CEO at GreenPal, and has over two decades in the landscaping business.
 He is passionate about creating outdoor spaces that merge beauty with functionality.

-Formal landscaping often includes a simple, geometric design, a lawned area, and straight paths and walkways lined by sharply delineated borders and beds.
+Formal landscaping often includes a simple, geometric design, an area of lawn, and straight paths and walkways lined by sharply delineated borders and beds.
 Everything looks perfect but the downside is it takes a lot of time keeping it this way.

-Instead cut yourself some slack if you recognise this as one of the outdated front yard trends in your own space and let the planting relax a little by opting for a more natural look, as Ward suggests, and working in some of the best front yard plants.
+Instead, cut yourself some slack.
+If you recognise this as one of the outdated front yard trends in your own space, let the planting relax a little by opting for a more natural look and working in some of the best front yard plants.

 4. Planting too many ornamental grasses

-Bryan recommends a shift toward native plants that are well-suited to your local climate.
-They not only look good but also support local ecology and typically require less care than non-native ornamental grasses.
+A shift toward native plants that are well-suited to your local climate and US hardiness zone is growing in popularity.
+These plants support local ecology and typically require less care than non-native ornamental grasses.
 'Native plants are a sustainable, attractive, and increasingly popular choice for modern landscaping.
-Homeowners can achieve a fresh, current look while also creating a yard that works in harmony with the local environment.'
+Homeowners can achieve a fresh, current look while also creating a yard that works in harmony with the local environment,' says Bryan.

 5. Failing to update porch details

-Cluttered porches have had their day.
-Now there's a tilt towards acquiring fewer items that have both quality and personality, ensuring they stand the test of time.
-Quiet luxury, meanwhile, is the art of showing off timeless elegance in your front yard and porch through subtle minimalist touches.
-'With the quiet luxury trend you can transform your outside space and remove those wooden handrails and balusters, for example, and replace them with either glass or a vertical metal wire railing so you can see the view,' says Docia.
-'Quiet luxury elements can bring a very simple and striking update to the outside of your home.'
+Cluttered porches have also had their day.
+Now there's a tilt towards displaying fewer, more stylish items that have both quality and personality, ensuring they stand the test of time.
+By tapping into the quiet luxury trend, you could remove wooden handrails and balusters, and replace them with either glass or a vertical metal wire railing so which allow more light onto your porch, and allow you to show off some select, modern planters.

 6. Staying loyal to tired color schemes